Programs

 The Senior Jazz Band is a club that runs once a week at lunchtime.
 This performance group learns the basics of jazz and improvisation.
 Performing at many events throughout the school year, the senior jazz band is an audience favourite.

-The Senior School Choir is an accredited course with alternating morning and lunch hour rehearsals.
+The Senior School Concert Choir is an accredited course with alternating morning and lunch hour rehearsals.
 It is open to all students in Grades 8 to 12 who love to sing.
 The basics of proper vocal technique, projection, stage presence, and tone production are explored.
 Students are exposed to a variety of choral genres.
-The students perform in two to three concerts throughout the year.
+They perform in two to three concerts throughout the year.
+This ensemble received a gold ranking at the national level at Musicfest Canada in 2023.

 • Visual Arts